JoshMarino/advanced_mechatronics/README.md

 #### Homework #7 <a name="hw7"></a>
 The seventh homework assignment was to get the Harmony project "hid_mouse" working on our board.
 This interfaced with our USB breakout board and PIC32, while creating a circle for a path for a mouse.
 However, we modified the x and y positions of the mouse to interface with the accelerometer values.

+#### Homework #8 <a name="hw8"></a>
+Get the hid_basic Harmony example to compile with the PIC32MX250F128B.
+Setup the LEDs on your board to tell you the USB state (used in void APP_USBDeviceEventHandler).
+Follow the instructions on the Generic HID page to get the HIDAPI to work with the Harmony example.
+Every time you run hidtest, the PIC should toggle some LEDs and return the state of the button.

+Change the code to complete the following task: When the computer program runs, the user enters a string and a row number, the computer sends the data to the PIC, and the PIC displays the string on the OLED display on the correct row.
+After displaying the string, the PIC samples the accelerometer x, y, and z data at 100Hz and sends it to the computer.
+The computer saves the data into a text file with data in 3 space-separated columns.